GEMINI-Medicine/Rgemini/reference/data_coverage.md

 single `data.table` object with a flag for each `genc_id` indicating whether the encounter was discharged during a time period in which data for a given table (e.g., `"lab"`) were *in principle* available.
-If the flag is `FALSE`, the `genc_id` was dicharged during a time period where GEMINI did not receive any data for the table of interest.
+If the encounter-level flag is `FALSE`, the `genc_id` was dicharged during a time period where GEMINI did not receive any data for the table of interest.
 If the flag is `TRUE`, the `genc_id` was discharged during a time period where GEMINI received *some* data from a given hospital (however, coverage may still be low, so users are advised to perform additional coverage checks, e.g., by using the plotting features of this function).

 When the plotting flags are set to `TRUE` (default), the function will return additional data tables (`output[["data"]]`) and plots